swiftlang/swift-foundation/Proposals/0017-expanded-calendar-support.md

 ## Impact on existing code

-Thai, Vietnamese and Korean calendars have no special considerations.
+Vietnamese and Korean calendars have no special considerations.

 Calendars used in India are introducing the new field for the leap day.
 Clients using existing calendars won't be affected by this change.
 For new clients that use these calendars, we will handle the newly added leap day in the following places: